Timothy Busfield: Career

-Busfield returned to network television several times during the late 1990s for high-profile shows that never quite caught on with viewers.
+Busfield returned to network television several times during the late 1990s.
 He was the patriarch of the Byrd clan, which moved from Connecticut to Hawaii in the Steven Bochco-produced The Byrds of Paradise (ABC, 1993–94), and starred as one of a group of former high school jocks still clinging to their glory days in Champs (ABC, 1996) for Ron Howard.

 By the late 1990s, Busfield was dividing his time between acting and directing for television, helming multiple episodes of several shows, including Sorkin's Sports Night (ABC, 1998–2000), as well as Ed (NBC, 2000–04), for which he also served as co–executive producer and guest star (as Ed's down-on-his-luck brother Lloyd).
 During this period, Busfield also began his recurring role as Pulitzer Prize–winning White House correspondent—and love interest to Allison Janney's C.J.
 Cregg—Danny Concannon on The West Wing.
 He would appear sporadically on the show throughout its entire network run.

 Busfield kept a foot on both sides of the camera from 2000 on; directing and executive producing the successful CBS drama Without a Trace (2002–09) and appearing occasionally as the wheelchair-using divorce attorney for Anthony LaPaglia's Jack Malone.
 He also directed episodes of Las Vegas (NBC, 2003–08), Damages (FX, 2007–12), and Studio 60 on the Sunset Strip.
 On the latter, he also co-starred on the short-lived Aaron Sorkin series as Cal Shanley, the occasionally nerve-plagued control director for the program's self-titled show-within-a-show.
-Though that show was ultimately canceled, despite much marketing as the "next big thing," in 2007, Busfield moved on, serving as executive producer of the Brooke Shields-led drama, Lipstick Jungle (NBC, 2008–2009).
+That show was canceled in 2007.
+Busfield then served as executive producer of the Brooke Shields-led drama, Lipstick Jungle (NBC, 2008–2009).

 In 2019, Guest Artist, directed by Busfield, premiered at the Santa Barbara International Film Festival.
 The film is written by and stars Jeff Daniels.
 Guest Artist was shot on location in New York City, and in Daniels' hometown of Chelsea, Michigan.
-This film marks the launch of Grand River Productions, a production company with Daniels, Busfield, and Melissa Gilbert.
+This film marked the launch of Grand River Productions, a production company with Daniels, Busfield, and Melissa Gilbert.

 In 2020, Busfield appeared as a guest on the Studio 60 on the Sunset Strip marathon fundraiser episode of The George Lucas Talk Show.

 Busfield voiced the title character in Marvel New Media/SiriusXM's radio drama podcast series Marvel's Wastelanders: Star-Lord, appearing alongside Chris Elliott, Patrick Page, Vanessa Williams and Danny Glover.